cheaphunter/binance/README.md

 # Binance API client in Python

-#### Features
-- Complete coverage of all requirements in the Binance API Competition
 - Does not require an api key for public methods
-- Code is concise and clean
 - Compatible with Python 2.7-3.6

 #### Installation